GridProtectionAlliance/go2cs/README.md

 * All imported Go packages are converted into [shared projects](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=vswin) and added as a reference to the main project so that a single executable is created, i.e., packages are not compiled into external DLL dependencies.

+* Go projects that contain a `main` function are converted into a standard C# project.
+The conversion process will automatically reference the needed shared projects, per defined encountered `import` statements, recursively.
+In this manner a single executable with no external dependencies, besides .NET runtime, is created - just like its original Go counterpart.

 * Conversion of pointer types will use the C# `ref` keyword where possible.
 When this strategy does not work, a regular pointer will be required -- in these contexts imported packages will be marked as `unsafe` to allow pointers.

 * Conversion of Go slices is based on the [`Slice<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/goutil/Slice.cs) structure defined in the [`goutils`](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/goutil) shared project.
 For example, the following Go code using slice operations: